tanghaibao/goatools/README.rst

 Want to Help?
 -------------
+If you add new code, please be sure to also add python tests which verify your code.

 Items that we know we need include:

+* Add code coverage runs
 * Edit tests in the **makefile** under the comment, **# TBD**, such they run using **nosetests**
 * Help setting up documentation, http://goatools.readthedocs.io/en/latest/